-- The procedures victims should follow if a crime of dating violence, domestic violence, sexual assault, or stalking has occurred, including written information about the importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - Information on how UIS will protect the confidentiality of victims and other necessary parties. - A statement that UIS will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims within UIS and in the community. - A statement regarding UIS's provisions about options for, available assistance in, and how to request accommodations and protective/supportive measures. - An explanation of the procedures for institutional disciplinary action; and, - A statement that UIS is obligated to comply with a student's reasonable request for a living and/or academic situation change following an alleged sex offense.
+- The procedures victims should follow if a crime of dating violence, domestic violence, sexual assault, or stalking has occurred, including written information about the importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - Information on how UIS will protect the confidentiality of victims and other necessary parties. - A statement that UIS will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims within UIS and in the community. - A statement regarding UIS's provisions about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective/supportive measures. - An explanation of the procedures for institutional disciplinary action; and, - A statement that UIS is obligated to comply with a student's reasonable request for a living and/or academic situation change following an alleged sex offense.